dojot/docs/source/faq/faq.rst

 So, how can I use it?
 ^^^^^^^^^^^^^^^^^^^^^

-There is a tutorial for how to use flow, see more in :doc:`../flow`.
+For more details on how to use flows, check the tutorial in :doc:`../flow`.

 Can I apply the same flow to multiple devices?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^